-(d) repurchases may not be made at a price greater than 10% above the weighted average of the market value for the securities for the five business days immediately preceding the date on which the transaction is effected.
-The JSE should be consulted for a ruling if the applicants securities have not traded in such five business day period;

-(e) at any point in time, a company may only appoint one agent to effect any repurchase(s) on the company’s behalf;

-(f) [Repealed]

-(g) a resolution by the board of directors that it has authorised the repurchase, that the company and its subsidiary/ies have passed the solvency and liquidity test and that, since the test was performed, there have been no material changes to the financial position of the group; and
+[moved up]

+; [moved up]

+5.76 The board must meet the with solvency and liquidity test in terms of the Act, at the time the repurchase is made.; and

-(h) an issuer or its subsidiary may not repurchase securities during a prohibited period as defined in paragraph 3.67 unless they have in place a repurchase programme.
-The issuer must instruct only one independent third party, which makes its investment decisions in relation to the issuer’s securities independently of, and uninfluenced by, the issuer, prior to the commencement of the prohibited period to execute the repurchase programme.
-The repurchase programme must be submitted to the JSE in writing prior to the commencement of the prohibited period and must include the following details:
+5.77 An issuer or its subsidiary may not repurchase securities during a prohibited period unless they have in place a repurchase programme.
+The issuer must instruct only one independent agent, which makes its investment decisions in relation to the repurchase, prior to the commencement of the prohibited period to execute the repurchase programme.
+The repurchase programme must be submitted to the JSE prior to the commencement of the prohibited period and must include:

 (i) the name of the independent agent;

-(ii) the date the independent agent was appointed by the issuer
+(ii) the date of appointment;

-(iii) the commencement and termination date of the repurchase programme; and
+(iii) the commencement and termination date; and

-(iv) where the quantities of securities to be traded during the relevant period are fixed (not subject to any variation).The general repurchase by a company of its own securities shall not, in the aggregate in any one financial year exceed 20% of that company’s issued share capital of that class in any one financial year
+(iv) a statement that the quantities of securities to be traded during the relevant period are fixed.

+5.77 Securities acquired under the authority must not, in the aggregate in any one financial year exceed 20% of that issuers’ s issued share capital of that class..

+Announcements

-11.27 When a company has cumulatively repurchased 3% of the initial number (the number of that class of shares in issue at the time that the general authority from shareholders is granted) of the relevant class of securities, and for each 3% in aggregate of the initial number of that class acquired thereafter, an announcement must be made.
-Such announcement must be made as soon as possible and, in any event, by not later than 08h30 on the second business day following the day on which the relevant threshold is reached or exceeded, and must contain the following information:
+11.27 An issuer must release an announcement when the issuer has cumulatively repurchased 3% of the class in issue at the date the authority was granted, and for each 3% in aggregate thereafter .
+Such announcement must be made as soon as possible but no later than 08h30 on the second business day following the day on which the relevant threshold is reached or exceeded, and must include:

-(a) the date(s) of repurchase(s) of securities;
+(a) the date(s) of repurchase(s);

-(b) the highest and lowest prices paid for securities so repurchased;
+(b) the highest and lowest prices paid;

 (c) the number and value of securities repurchased;

-(d) the extent of the authority outstanding, by number and percentage (calculated by using the number of shares in issue before any repurchases were effected);
+(d) the extent of the authority outstanding, by number of securities and percentage (using the number of securities in issue before any repurchases were made);

-(e) a statement as to the source of funds utilised;
+(e) the source of funds utilised;